Blog

 C:\Windows\SoftwareDistribution

-4. Delete all contents of the folder (not the folder itself).
+4. Delete all the contents of the folder (not the folder itself).

 5. Return to the command prompt and type: